Where does ageism show up?

 Why does it matter?

 Ageism isn’t harmless.
 It can leave us feeling unimportant, patronised or with low self-confidence.
-It also means as a society we do not prioritise, nor invest in, ways to help more people experience good health, financial security and be treated fairly and with respect as we all grow older.
+It also means as a society we do not prioritise, nor invest in, ways to help more people experience good health, financial security and be treated fairly and with respect as we grow older.

 Learn more about ageism